MathisBD/pfp-internship/Experiments/BMMC Implementations.md

 We can fuse U' into the last pass of P' (which is also upper triangular, and we can choose K to match both), to perform U'*P' in 5 passes.

 This brings us to 6 passes (and hopefully 4 in most cases).

+5. Could we replace LMADs with BMMC perms ?
+This would require :
+A. All arrays to one-dimensional.
+B. All array sizes to be powers of 2.
+C. All array sizes to be known at compile time (if we want the BMMC perms to be known at compile time).
+D. Array slices to be powers of two (size, stride, maybe even offset).

+- B Could be fixed by having the compiler automatically pad arrays to a power of 2.
+Is it worth it ?
+E.g. mapping and reducing an array becomes tricky... more bookkeeping to perform.

+- Of these restrictions, C seems to be the most annoying.
+We could maybe fix this by using matrices that have blocks (filled with e.g. 0s or an identity matrix) with existential sizes.
+We would calculate the exact matrices at execution time, using the sizes of the actual arrays.
+This would also mean we would have to do the matrix multiplications and factorizations at execution time.
+How fast is it to factorize a e.g. 30*30 binary matrix on the GPU ?
+Negligible compared to the global memory accesses ?
+We could also have matrices that have entries that are expressions (as for LMADs).
+The issue is that the size of the expression for a given entry would grow exponentially with the number of matrices in e.g. a chained matrix multiplication (it grows linearly for LMAD operations).
+Another option would be to calculate the explicit matrix for every size (1 to 64) at compile time, and choose the correct one at run time --> how to deal with bmmc slices ?

+It would allow us :
+- To introduce the parm combinator.
+- To fuse nested applications of parm.

+Do we introduce the col combinator as a primitive ?
+It can be built using parm, but the number of such parms depends on the size of the input array.
+This means that we can likely not detect compositions of parm that form regular columns at compile time.
+This is bad because sequential composition of two regular columns can be fused into a single column in many instances, and always into a single kernel.

+Another issue is : do we introduce the BMMC perms at the memory level or before ?
+The LMADs are at the memory level, but the BMMC perms would benefit from having fusion rules apply to them.

+Do we even need parm at all in the IR ?
+Would it be enough to have BMMC and col ?
+The fusion algebra would definitely be simpler.

+6. How to integrate BMMCs into the IR :
+- At the SOACS level : BMMCs as an index space transformation.
+- At the memory level (GPUMem) : BMMCs replace LMADs, i.e. each array is assigned some memory block and a BMMC on this block, and also the array size (initial segment of the memory that has been permuted).

+Fusion at the SOACS level :
+- parm M f becomes bmmc A ->- two f ->- bmmc A^-1
+  --> Issue : how to represent A ?
+While M is a compile time constant, the size of the input array could be arbitrary big...
+- bmmc A ->- bmmc B becomes bmmc (B*A)
+- col k1 f ->- col k2 g becomes col k3 (f ->- g) when possible
+- two (bmmc A ->- f) becomes bmmc A' ->- two f (to enable further bmmc fusion)
+- two (f ->- bmmc A) becomes two f ->- bmmc A'
+- two (col k1 f) becomes col k2 f

+Other nice simplifications :
+- replicate n x ->- bmmc A becomes replicate n x
+- bmmc A ->- reduce_comm becomes reduce_comm

+We can also push BMMCs through col and map.
+Would it be worth it ?
+Yes if it can enable further fusion of BMMCs.
+Push forwards or backwards ?

+Then at the memory level we can compile BMMC permutations and slicing as simply multiplying the array's BMMC.
+We can also implement coalescing as manifesting the array with its BMMC multiplied by the coalescing BMMC.